Scholarships - Land Resources

-Dr. and Mrs. Benjamin Bailey endowed this scholarship, with contributions from family and friends, as a lasting tribute to John Scott Bailey, a 1975 graduate from GSC.
+Dr. and Mrs. Benjamin Bailey endowed this scholarship, with contributions from family and friends, as a lasting tribute to John Scott Bailey, a 1975 graduate from GSU.
 This scholarship provides support to students majoring in Land Resources, with preference given to those students who reside in Glenville’s surrounding counties: Barbour, Braxton, Calhoun, Clay, Gilmer, Lewis, Nicholas, Roane, Upshur and Webster.

 Kenneth and Irene Walker Scholarship

 This scholarship is established, by anonymous donors, in honor of an Appalachian sharecropper’s son and his immigrant wife who created a great life for their children by showing what one can do through love and hard work.
-Its purpose will be to support scholarships for students from the Rosedale, West Virginia area who are pursuing a degree in either music (first preference) or Natural Resource Management at Glenville State College.
+Its purpose will be to support scholarships for students from the Rosedale, West Virginia area who are pursuing a degree in either music (first preference) or Natural Resource Management at Glenville State University.

 Lyndsee Gay NRMT Scholarship

-The Lyndsee Gay NRMT Scholarship was established in 2021 and is awarded annually to a deserving student in the Natural Resource Management program at Glenville State College.
+The Lyndsee Gay NRMT Scholarship was established in 2021 and is awarded annually to a deserving student in the Natural Resource Management program at Glenville State University.
 This scholarship was established to honor Lyndsee Gay, a Natural Resource Management and Forest Technology grad who died from a tragic accident in 2018.
 The student should have a minimum GPA of 2.5 at the time of application.
 Recipient of the scholarship will be selected by the faculty and staff of the Department of Land Resources.

 Rick Sypolt Land Surveying Scholarship

 The Rick Sypolt Land Surveying Scholarship is named after Professor Rick Sypolt, who taught forestry and surveying courses for 40 years at the Department of Land Resources.
-This scholarship is awarded annually to a deserving student who is a freshman, sophomore or junior in the Land Surveying program at Glenville State College.
+This scholarship is awarded annually to a deserving student who is a freshman, sophomore or junior in the Land Surveying program at Glenville State University.
 The students should have a GPA of 3.0 at the time of application.
 Recipient of the scholarship will be selected by the faculty and staff of the Department of Land Resources.

 Robert and David Moore Scholarship